uschpc/webportal-netlify-gatsby/src/navigation/user-information/Condo Cluster Program/Program Information/purchase-model.md

 PIs use the [User Portal](/user-information/user-guides/research-computing-user-portal) to select and purchase their desired condo resources.
 See the [Request New Condo Purchase user guide](/user-information/user-guides/research-computing-user-portal/request-new-purchase) for detailed instructions.

 **The condo purchase request period is currently open.
-The deadline to submit a purchase request is January 15, 2021**.
+The deadline to submit a purchase request is February 19, 2021**.